alistair23/METR4202-Team-Delta/Assignment Two - TeamBen/TEAMBEN_README.txt

 This package includes a class for reading kinect depth and low and high definition color images.
 The kinectreader uses OpenNI 2.x and kinect SDK 1.7+.

+Future Implementation:
-*Future Implementation: support for any webcam for image capture*
+	-support for any webcam for image capture